 Dream It, Be It: Career Support for Girls

-Through this program Soroptimist clubs provide girls who come from difficult circumstances with guidance, training and resources that will prepare them for career success.
+Through Dream It, Be It, Soroptimist clubs provide girls who face obstacles with guidance, training and resources that will prepare them for career success.
 We intervene at just the right time to put girls on a path to a brighter future.

 girls receive access annually to professional role models, mentors, and career education

 We are growing a new wave of volunteers and activists through our online platform, LiveYourDream.org.
 Our supporters are raising awareness about some of the most serious challenges facing women and girls, and helping to promote access to our Dream Programs.